Alcohol and Illegal Drugs

 As an institution of higher education, Bowdoin is committed to providing an environment in which students can further their own intellectual, social, moral, and physical development and in which all members of the campus community can work together in pursuit of knowledge and understanding.
 The abuse of drugs and alcohol is antithetical to that mission.
-Bowdoin prohibits the unlawful possession, use, or distribution of drugs and alcohol by students and employees on Bowdoin’s property or as any part of Bowdoin’s activities.
-Furthermore, the College strives to eliminate other community issues that are often a result of problematic drinking behavior, such as violence, sexual assault, improper conduct, and vandalism to personal and College property.
+Bowdoin prohibits the unlawful possession, use, or distribution of drugs and alcohol by students and employees on Bowdoin’s property or as part of any Bowdoin activities.
+Furthermore, the College strives to eliminate other community issues that are often a result of problematic drinking behavior or other substance abuse such as violence, sexual assault, improper conduct, and vandalism to personal and College property.

-As part of its educational mission, the College is committed to enhancing the development of responsible attitudes and behavior regarding the consumption of alcoholic beverages and to devising policies and providing the information and education that will reduce dangerous drinking (such as “drinking games,” which encourage the rapid ingestion of large amounts of alcohol).
-In keeping with this commitment, Bowdoin intends to inform its community of state and College regulations, provide campus resources to assist individuals with substance-related problems, promote discussion and increase awareness of alcohol-related issues, and ensure the health and safety of members of the Bowdoin community.
+As part of its educational mission, the College is committed to reducing substance abuse, enhancing the development of responsible attitudes and behavior regarding the consumption of alcoholic beverages and to devising policies and providing the information and education that will reduce dangerous drinking (such as “drinking games,” which encourage the rapid ingestion of large amounts of alcohol).
+In keeping with this commitment, Bowdoin intends to inform its community of state and federal laws and College policies, provide campus resources to assist individuals with substance-related problems, promote discussion and increase awareness of alcohol-related issues, and ensure the health and safety of members of the Bowdoin community.
 Enforcement strategies are balanced with an expectation of personal responsibility for behavior and compliance with applicable laws and policies.

 Bowdoin College believes that bystanders hold tremendous influence to intervene in dangerous situations, both acute and habitual.
-Any member of the community who observes another member involved in dangerous drinking should feel a responsibility to discourage the behavior and to help the intoxicated individual.
-If someone is intoxicated and non-responsive to physical or verbal stimuli, emergency medical services should be sought immediately.
+Any member of the community who observes another member involved in substance abuse, including dangerous drinking should feel a responsibility to discourage the behavior and to help the intoxicated individual.
+If someone is intoxicated or under the influence of another substance and is non-responsive to physical or verbal stimuli, emergency medical services should be sought immediately.
 When the safety and health of an individual is at risk, Bowdoin urges erring on the side of caution and calling for help.
 Waiting means taking a chance with the life of another.
-Similarly, if someone is regularly misusing or abusing alcohol, intervene by having a conversation or bring it to the attention of another.
+Similarly, if someone is regularly misusing or abusing alcohol or other substances, intervene by having a conversation or bring it to the attention of another.
 Staff are available in Counseling, Heath Services, the Dean’s Office, Residential Life and Human Resources to assist.

 The following pages inform students and employees about physical and medical consequences of alcohol and drug use, relevant state and federal laws, and Bowdoin’s policies and disciplinary sanctions.
 This information is published for the guidance of students and employees and to satisfy part of the requirements of the Drug-Free Schools and Communities Act Amendments of 1989, Public Law 101-226.